jeeftor/alfredToday/README.md

 #Authenticating against Google Calendar (oauth)

 The Google portion of this workflow uses oauth2 to authenticate with google and access your calendar.
-When you enabled Google support via the **tc** command the script "should" open a screen in your web browswer similar to
+When you enabled Google support via the **tc** command the script "should" open a screen in your web browser similar to

 ![auth](docs/auth.png)